Houston's Line of Duty Firefighters

 Buried: Forest Park East Cemetery, Webster, Texas, Section 216B, Lot 4, Space 2

-Captain Burke, a twelve year veteran, died while fighting a vacant house fire at 8510 Brandon Street near Bellfort Avenue.
-The vacant house was entered by a vagrant who started a fire for heat and illumination while he was doing drugs.
+Grady Burke, a twelve-year veteran, died while fighting a fire in a vacant house located at 8510 Brandon Street and Bellfort Avenue.
+The vacant house was entered by a vagrant who started a fire for heat and illumination.
 When the fire got out of control, he exited the house and boarded a Metro Bus.
+The alert bus driver saw him leave the smoking house and called 911.

 The roof collapsed almost immediately as Captain Burke and his crew entered the structure.

-The man that started the fire was caught and pled guilty to manslaughter and was sentenced to twelve years in prison.
+Two crew members narrowly escaped through a window.
+Six firefighters were injured and transported to Memorial Hermann Hospital.
+The man that started the fire was caught, pled guilty to manslaughter and was sentenced to twelve years in prison.

 Frank Catino